Class B Dealers - Companion Animals

 The AWA, passed in 1966, was intended to stop the sale of family pets for experimentation.
 The U.S. Department of Agriculture was charged with enforcement of the federal law.
 However, nearly 50 years later, illegally acquired dogs and cats continue to be bought and sold by Class B dealers.
 The animal victims are often hauled across at least one state line, making it nearly impossible for their families to find them.
 Dealer records are often incomplete or falsified to keep the true origin of the animals unknown.

 Too often, dogs and cats suffer greatly at B dealers’ premises.
-The dealers have been cited for depriving animals of veterinary care, sufficient food, clean water, safe and sanitary cages, and protection from extremes of weather.
-Of the remaining six Class B dealers licensed to sell dogs and cats for research, three are under investigation for AWA violations documented during USDA inspections; two who have closed still have cases pending against them; one of them faces federal charges including identity theft and money laundering.
+The Class B dealers have been cited for depriving animals of veterinary care, sufficient food, clean water, safe and sanitary cages, and protection from extremes of weather.

 According to the USDA, of the approximately 90,000 dogs and cats used for research each year, about 3,200 come from Class B dealers; the vast majority come from breeders (Class A dealers); and a small number come directly from municipal pounds.
 Many research facilities have adopted policies against the acquisition of random source dogs and cats from Class B dealers.
 A minority of facilities continue to use them and merely ignore the dealers' misdeeds - until the situation is exposed and another tragic tale is revealed by the media.